mon088/Easyeffects-IRS-profiles-database/README.md

     this preset when headphones are plugged in.
 11. Click the hamburger menu at the top right of the screen.
 Go to `General` and click `Start Service at Login`.
 This makes PulseEffects run on boot.
-    - There might be a problem with this setting.
-See https://github.com/wwmm/easyeffects/issues/1644.
     - I have seen that I have to reload the filters in PulseEffects after a reboot for them to take effect.
 12. Optionally could set the `Priority Type` to be `Real Time`.